Join

 Dog on Iona

-1pm – Post lunch I’d dedicate a couple of hours to indulge my passion for history.
+1pm – After lunch I’d dedicate a couple of hours to indulge my passion for history.
 I’d walk where ancient Scottish kings were laid to rest, gaze in wonder at intricately carved Celtic crosses and medieval grave slabs bearing proud warriors, then escape to the cool cloisters of Iona Abbey for some quiet contemplation.

 3pm – After a history fix I’d turn my attention to hiking and head to the south of the island.
 I’d stop and listen for the distinctive call of corncrakes coming from the fields.
 Crossing Iona’s 9-hole golf course I’d sit by the shore and watch jets of seawater shoot into the air from a collapsed sea cave known as ‘Spouting Cave’.
 My hike would end at the rocky St Columba’s Bay, where the saint is believed to have landed on the island in AD563.